dakotamm/research_blog/_posts/2025-10-23-lowpass-wb-moor-wwtp-trends.md

 <p style="text-align:center;"><img src="https://github.com/user-attachments/assets/7ca0c290-fe62-4346-a5dc-45fbc916dbb6" width="800"/><br>Fig 11.
 Lowpass filtered time series of M5 mooring extractions my high-resolution Whidbey Basin model.</p><br>

-Takeaways:
+A Few Takeaways:
-* Tide stage seems very important in hourly velocity extractions!
+* Tide stage is obviously very important in hourly velocity extractions!
 * We can still see some cool flow reversal associated with the freshwater plume in early December.
 * BIG: There seems to be some serious flow asymmetry between M2 and M4, with M2 having the dominant tidally-averaged INWARD flow in Penn Cove and M4 having dominant OUTWARD flow, suggesting some clockwise circulation around Penn Cove...
+* It also appears that we may have a three-level tidally averaged flow at M3.

 ---